bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

    some expected future use-cases.
 As we do this, we should look for ways to facilitate verification efforts as well.

-3. Add compiler support for *tail calls*, *exception handling*, and other features required by the Wasm frontend for upcoming proposals.
+3. Add compiler support for *tail calls*, *exception handling*, *flexible vectors*, and other features required by the Wasm frontend for upcoming proposals.

 4. Continue to innovate in testing methodologies: add some randomized testing by instrumenting the backend to perturb compilation